Digilent/digilent-vivado-scripts/README.md

 ----
 ### 3. Creating a Repo from a Local Project
 If your new project was not created following the directory structure described in *Creating a New Project*, above, this is the workflow to follow.
 This flow is a little more in depth.
-It assumes that a project (and SDK workspace) has already been created.
+It assumes that a project has already been created.

 1. Create a repository on GitHub for your project with Digilent as the owner.
 Name it the same as the local repo folder.
 Do not have Github create a README, gitignore file, or license for you.
 This repository will be referred to as the "remote repo".
 Clone this repository to your computer - the folder where the repository is placed will be referred to as the "local repo".
     * `cd <intended parent directory of the local repo>`